OpenCHAMI/openchami.org/content/events/Summits/2026/UCL26.md

 ---

 > **We look forward to seeing you at UCL!**
-> A formal invitation with hotel and travel details will follow shortly.
+> If you require a formal invitation, we will happily issue one.
 > For questions or attendee suggestions, email **[contact@openchami.org](mailto:contact@openchami.org)**.

----
-*Save the date and stay tuned for more updates!*